Dighton Lawn Installation Services

 Dighton Water Management Coordination for Irrigation System Installation & New Lawn Establishment

-Installing or upgrading irrigation systems requires coordination with the Water District.
-Procedures include water service upgrades, backflow prevention device installation and annual testing (mandatory in MA), and water meter sizing.
-Irrigation design should use proper zoning, efficient sprinkler heads, and rain sensors (required by many ordinances).
-New lawns need 2-3 light waterings daily for the first 2-4 weeks, transitioning to deeper, less frequent watering.
+Irrigation system installation requires coordination with the Dighton Water District for water service upgrades, backflow prevention device installation (annual testing is mandatory in MA), and water meter sizing.
+Efficient irrigation design includes proper zoning, sprinkler selection, and rain sensors (required by many ordinances).
+New lawns need light, frequent watering 2-3 times daily for the first 2-4 weeks, transitioning to deeper, less frequent applications.
 Be aware of summer water restrictions and possible exemptions for new lawns.
-For water service and irrigation permits:
+For water service and irrigation permits, contact:

 Dighton Water District